How to Switch Energy Providers

 Rising electricity cost trends

 If you’ve noticed increasingly higher electricity bills over the last five years, you’re not alone.
-Based on Energy Information Administration (EIA) data, the average U.S. household spent 12.87 cents per kilowatt-hour (kWh) on electricity in 2018.
-By 2023, that price increased to 16.00 cents per kWh.
+Based on Energy Information Administration (EIA) data, the average U.S. household paid 12.87 cents per kilowatt-hour (kWh) for electricity in 2018.
+By 2024, that price increased to 16.48 cents per kWh.
+The latest average electricity rate in the U.S. is 17.47 cents per kWh based on the most recent EIA data.
 Higher electricity prices can play a major role in your monthly bills, causing frustration as customers try to make ends meet.

 Energy deregulation allows you to take matters into your own hands by choosing your energy provider and electricity rates from several competing companies.
 This opens the door to lower rates, saving you money and time spent stressing about energy costs.